 - Any combination of these options

-Some parents are very happy to take these payments and buy in the services or equipment that their child needs: The money is paid into a separate bank account, and can only be used on the things that are detailed in the EHC plan.
+Some parents are very happy to take these payments and buy in the services or equipment that their child needs.
+In this case, the money is paid into a separate bank account, and can only be used on the things that are detailed in the EHC plan.
 Other parents prefer the council or a third party to have responsibility for managing this money.
 It is entirely up to you.
 The important thing is to get as much information as you can on how personal budgets work, so that you can make a well informed decision about it.
 You might want to discuss it with your social worker, if you have one.

 Your council must make information available to you about how personal budgets work in your area and give you information about the support that is on offer to help you understand personal budgets.
-This should be in the Local Offer (see section 2 - What the law says), which is available on your council’s website
+This should be in the Local Offer, which is available on your council’s website (see section 2 - What the law says).

 If you have difficulty finding information about personal budgets, speak to your Family Information Service.

 The Independent Support Programme provides help to children and their parents who are going through the process of developing Education, Health and Care (EHC) Plans.
 Support and advice is provided by Independent Supporters who are allocated by local service providers or Information, Advice and Support Services.
 Independent Supporters also help gather information for drafting EHC plans.
 They are recruited through the programme which is managed by the Council for Disabled Children.